Nanase77se/Nanase77se/README.md

 ### Hey 👋🏽, I'm Nanase/Nono💜

-Hi, I'm Nanase/Nono, a student studying for a Master's degree in Computer Science.
+Hi, I'm Nanase/Nono, a shachiku working in japan.

 **↓↓↓ I like Final Fantasy XIV.
 And this is me. ↓↓↓**